Heading to Kosovo? | Things to consider

 What are the MUST SEE-s in Kosovo?

-You have probably heard of Prizren as all tourists go there when visiting Kosovo, which is understandable considering Prizren is an old and beautiful city.
+You have probably heard of Prizren as all tourists go there when visiting the country, which is understandable considering Prizren is an old and beautiful city.
 It is also the city with most of the pictures you see when Google-ing Kosovo cities (alongside with Prishtina).

 However, other MUSTs include visiting the NewBorn monument, which was erected in honor of the independence from Serbia (2008) and it is located in front of the Palace of Youth and Sports.
 NewBorn changes its theme and colors depending on the “hot topic” of the momentum.
 This year (2017) NewBorn depicts the message of No Walls, referring both to Trump’s wall and to Mitrovica’s wall.

 Kosovo is famous for its mountains, and more so for its ski resort in Brezovica.
-Winter season gets sooo busy up there and the queue sometimes is so long that people walk to the top.
-This winter was so crowded and it is expected to get so more and more each day as Brezovica becomes a place to go for more people.
+Winter season gets so busy up there and the queue sometimes is so long that people walk to the top.
+This winter was so crowded and it will get more and more each day as Brezovica becomes a place to go for more people.

 Hey, if you’re not a “winter” type, like I am not, you can go there in spring, or summer, or autumn.
 It’s good at any season.
 The view is beautiful and the mountains are so inviting.
 Don’t you believe me?
 Check out this picture I took when I visited last summer.